jbroadway/docs/docs/2023.1/creator-tools/getting-started.md

 **Step 5.**  After installing the Unity package, navigate to **Flipside Creator Tools > Open Flipside Creator Tools** to open the Creator Tools wizard.
 You can dock this window anywhere you like in the editor.

-## Signing into your Flipside account
+## Sign into your Flipside account

 **Step 1**.
 Click the **Sign Into Flipside Account** button in the Creator Tools wizard, or navigate to **Flipside Creator Tools > Sign Into Flipside Account** in the top-level menu.